 Specificity generates interest – and you want your letters to be read.

-Order your letters today, and drop them in the mail by morning.
+Order your letters today, and begin generating new listings by tomorrow morning.

 At only $37 for the four primary letters, the “I told you so” letter, the generic version of “Just Listed,” and the brief “Why now” document to include in listing presentations, you can’t go wrong.